 Date of the transmittal order;

-Identity of the transmittor’s and recipient’s financial institution; and
+Identity of the transmitter’s and recipient’s financial institution; and

-As much of the following information of the recipient as possible: name, address, account number and any other specific identifier.
+As much of the following information about the recipient as possible: name, address, account number and any other specific identifier.

 Credit Union Received Wire.
 When the Credit Union receives a wire transfer, the Credit Union will do the following: (a) retain a copy of the payment order; (b) verify the beneficiary’s name and address; and (c) keep a record of the means used to verify the name and address, along with the person’s social security number, alien ID or employee identification number (EIN).